 My favourite places in the world are: Regents Canal and the National Gallery in London (and Kew Gardens and Camden), the side streets of Venice, Christiana in Copenhagen, all of Paris, the desert outside Tel Aviv, and a mediocre park in my hometown.

 Music-wise, I mostly listen to Bright Eyes and Conor Oberst’s other work.
-Sometimes I also listen to Flatsound, Father John Misty, Mary Gauthier, Cigarettes After Sex, and Frank Turner.
+Sometimes I also listen to Mother Mother, July Talk, Pulp, Flatsound and a few others.

 Film-wise, I mostly rewatch the same few on an endless loop: Harold & Maude (my favorite), Yellow Submarine, Pulp Fiction, and Notting Hill for when I need something mind-numbingly comforting.
 I watch about one TV show a year, with The Good Place being 2018’s favorite.